2017 was a rough year for me. At 32 years old, the life I’d drifted into started to fall apart over a 3 month period:

 I instantly kicked myself for not taking it and asking him to sign it.
 Dr Demartini wasn’t the least bit bothered.
 I thanked him for the weekend and left with my workbook, but no signed book from Dr Demartini.

 The Weirdness Continues At Home

-After The Breakthrough Experience I wanted more from Dr Demartini, so I purchased his book “The Values Factor“.
+After The Breakthrough Experience I wanted more, so I purchased Dr Demartini’s book “The Values Factor”.

 Instead of buying it new, I bought a used version on Amazon that cost just 1 penny.
 Why it was so cheap I have no idea.

 When it arrived it looked normal, but when I opened it I was blown away.
 Inside it was signed by Dr Demartini!

 Whilst I might not be Sarah, I couldn’t believe it.
 What are the odds of that?
 Nowhere did the seller mention it was signed, it was just 1 penny and it arrived on 7th October 2017 which was exactly 14 days since Dr Demartini offered me the book I turned down.